Decrypting Cryptic Crosswords: Semantically Complex Wordplay Puzzles as a Target for NLP: Curriculum learning

+In Table \ref{tab: curricular}, we report results for our curricular approach.
+Overall, we find that curricular training using ACW + ACW-descramble is best and report in Table~\ref{tab: Results_main} a primary task improvement from 16.3\% to 21.8\% on the random split and from 1.1\% to 6.5\% on the word-initial disjoint split.

+We begin by testing a curriculum with only ACW, which corresponds roughly to teaching the definitional lookup.
+Observing that ACW improves performance over the baseline, we test ACW-descramble, which is ACW augmented with a scrambled word component (an implicit wordplay).
+Surprisingly ACW-descramble leads to a decline in performance relative to both ACW and to Baseline.
+On the other hand, combining ACW + ACW-descramble leads to our best performing approach, demonstrating that a particular curricular combination can improve over two separate tasks.
+We also compare ACW + ACW-descramble to ACW + ACW-descramble-word.
+The drop in performance suggests that inputs that are more similar to the final task are more useful than, e.g., a bare descrambling task.
+To isolate the effect of task choice, all curricular approaches use the same data distribution, train for the same number of curricular fine-tuning steps, and are reviewed during primary training at the same frequency.

-In order to explore whether the subtask pretraining improves performance across the board or just on the clue types directly involved (e.g., anagrams), we used a simple heuristic to search for and label anagram clue types in the cryptic crossword set and explored performance on just this set (the "anagram subset" column in Table \ref{tab: curricular}).
-Mixing in the anagram subtask produces nearly the same overall performance as with ACW + ACW-descramble, but does improve performance on the subset of the data involving anagrams.
-Thus, it seems that, to some extent, pre-training geared around a particular clue type can improve performance on that subtask, but perhaps at the expense of performance on other clue types.
-Nonetheless, as seen in Table~\ref{tab: curricular}, the curricular approach substantially improves performance relative to the vanilla T5 approach.
+Finally, in order to explore whether the curricular training improves performance across the board or just on the clue types directly involved (e.g., anagrams), we report performance on an algorithmically-labeled anagram subset ("anagram subset" column in Table~\ref{tab: curricular}).
+Adding the Anagrams subtask to the curriculum improves anagram performance but interestingly does not improve performance compared to the top curriculum, ACW + ACW-descramble.\footnote{The distribution and size of the Anagrams dataset is different from the ACW datasets, so we separate curricula involving the Anagrams dataset in Table~\ref{tab: curricular}.} We see a similar gain in anagram performance (but drop in overall performance) when training with only ACW-descramble.
+This suggests that pretraining for a particular clue type can improve performance on that type, but perhaps at the expense of performance on other clue types.

-Furthermore, we show that these gains in performance hold for the disjoint set in Table \ref{tab: Results_main}.
+Beyond providing guidance to T5 on the problem sub-parts, this approach also partially addresses the disjointness of train and test sets.
+For the word-initial disjoint split, by periodically refreshing the curricular task, we remind T5 to produce outputs that are not in the training set of the cryptic split. \jnote{jesse makes a good comment that we should isolate the effect of distribution vs generalization learning. add comment about the future work / figuring out better compositional possibilities?, see commented language below}

-\section{Model Analysis}
+\section{Model analysis}

-\subsection{Learning Meta-Linguistic Properties: Output Length and Number of Words}
+\subsection{Learning meta-linguistic properties: output length and number of words}

-Beyond characterizing each model's ability to generate correct outputs, we are interested in the extent to which each model learns underlying features relevant to the task, such as how long the answer should be (information it has access to through the enumeration given with each clue).